Electromagnetic plasma wave modes propagating along light-cone coordinates: Introduction

 \section{Introduction}

 In this brief work we discuss exact modes for electromagnetic plasma waves that can be constructed by forcing the propagation along light-cone coordinates.
 Therefore, all the solutions are one-dimensional in space.
 These new modes pertain to a broad family of solutions that are very different from the usual propagating plane wave, complementing other plasmas modes already found with similar properties \cite{Li,Mino,winkler,asenjo1,asenjo2}.
-In particular, the solutions presented here, can also complement the previous known propagating modes studied in laser-plasmas interactions, such as Airy-Bessel beams \cite{chong,Ren,Ersoy,Porat,Pawar}, Bessel-Gaussian beams \cite{kant,Fallah,Hafizi,Hafizi2, Kulya} or Bessel-Bessel beams \cite{salamin,salamin2,Kotlyar} Laguerre-Gaussian beams \cite{Wang,culfa,Baumann,kad,patil}, among others.
+In particular, the solutions presented here, can also bring new insights to previous known propagating modes studied in laser-plasmas interactions, such as Airy-Bessel beams \cite{chong,Ren,Ersoy,Porat,Pawar}, Bessel-Gaussian beams \cite{kant,Fallah,Hafizi,Hafizi2, Kulya} or Bessel-Bessel beams \cite{salamin,salamin2,Kotlyar} Laguerre-Gaussian beams \cite{Wang,culfa,Baumann,kad,patil}, among others.
 These new solutions, with their unique structures, are, therefore, expected to be realizable in laboratory.

-In all those {}known wavepacket solutions, the new features emerge because the wave is extended in different spatial directions.
-However, the presented new one dimensional wavepackets will correspond to a new set of physical modes of propagation, unexplored before.
-These modes are found by solving the simplest but general wave equation for electromagnetic plasma waves, now written in terms of light-cone coordinates.
-Interestingly, the resulting equation can be solved in terms of a variety of functions with complex structures (far away from plane waves).
-In general, there exists an asymmetry between the propagation along the two light-cone coordinates.
-Therefore, the wavepackets are not just a simple change of variables in the plane wave solution.
+Characteristic features of all those known wavepacket solutions emerge because the wave is extended in different spatial directions.
+However, the currently explored 1+1 dimensional wavepackets, to the best of our knowledge, correspond to a new set of wavepacket modes of propagation.
+These solutions are found by solving the simplest but general wave equation for electromagnetic plasma waves, now written in terms of light-cone coordinates.
+Interestingly, the resulting equation can be solved in terms of a variety of functions with complex structures (a superposition of plane waves with different weight functions).
+In general, there exists an asymmetry between the propagation along the two light-cone coordinates; the wavepackets are not just a simple change of variables in the plane wave solution.

 We review first the relativistic theory and derivation of the electromagnetic plasma waves.
 We will deal with the simplest manifestation of a cold relativistic plasma with a single dynamic species (for instance, in a neutralizing ion background).
 Wave propagation in such a plasma with density $n$ and four-velocity $U^\mu$, is modeled by the continuity equation $\partial_\mu(n U^\mu)=0$ (where $\partial_\mu$ is the partial covariant derivative), the momentum equation